Type someone's name

 At NVIDIA, George partnered with sales and marketing executives to define and implement new supply chain and customer channel management systems and processes to drive channel growth.
 These solutions helped improve visibility into channel pricing and allow for postponement strategies in the company’s supply chain that lowered costs.
 Stelling was also instrumental in building new global indirect procurement and strategic sourcing functions, which saved costs.
 He helped restructure the company’s information technology and real estate operations, which included the opening of an offshore service center to deliver systems maintenance, new reporting capabilities and real estate analysis at a lower cost.
 His initiatives also improved accountability and faster speed of delivery of products and services.

 In late 2007, George Stelling co-founded Prophet Equity, a Dallas, Texas-based private equity firm.
-As managing director and a partner, he played a major role in buying underperforming and distressed companies in the United States and Canada and improving their EBITDA and cash flow.
+As COO and Managing Director, he played a major role in buying underperforming and distressed companies in the United States and Canada and improving their EBITDA and cash flow.
 Stelling and the Prophet team raised $250 million of capital from institutional investors to make strategic investments in a portfolio of distressed and underperforming companies.
 In his capacity, Stelling partnered executive management teams of portfolio companies to create and implement a broad range of strategic initiatives to help improve cash flow, market value, and operating and financial performance.

 After leaving Prophet Equity in 2011, he co-founded Auxilium Capital Partners, a Dallas, Texas-based boutique advisory firm that provided advisory services to family offices and management teams in the technology sector.
 Throughout his career, George Stelling has been able to develop a comprehensive range of skills that many businesses and organizations find valuable.